 The card indicates that the player has been suspended for two minutes and will not take part in the game till after two minutes of the game.
 However, the card is mostly used in indoor soccer games.

 Offenses That Could Lead To A Yellow Card In Soccer

-There are several offenses that could lead to a yellow card.
+Several offenses could lead to a yellow card.
 Some of these offenses could be mild offenses such as a simple handball, and in some cases, could be a foul or collision with an opponent team.